istio/istio.io/content/docs/concepts/traffic-management/rules-configuration.md

 ## Gateways

 A [Gateway](/docs/reference/config/istio.networking.v1alpha3/#Gateway)
-configure a load balancer for HTTP/TCP traffic, most commonly operating at the edge of the mesh to enable ingress traffic for an application.
+configures a load balancer for HTTP/TCP traffic, most commonly operating at the edge of the mesh to enable ingress traffic for an application.

 Unlike Kubernetes Ingress, Istio `Gateway` only configures the L4-L6 functions